fusilero/balistica/README.md

 Please see [the contributing file](https://github.com/steveno/balistica/blob/master/CONTRIBUTING.md)

 ## DISCLAIMER
-It is to be used as REFERENCE or curiosity ONLY.
+This program is to be used as REFERENCE or curiosity ONLY.
 Much like Wikipedia, information gleaned from this program is not to be used in an illegal fashion and I take no responsibility whatsoever for any acts, criminal or otherwise, committed using any calculations derived by this program.
-This is also stated in the GNU GPL, but repeated here just to make sure.